jlparkI/AntPack/docs/installation.rst

 so that you are free to use it for your own data analysis regardless of whether you are working on academic research or industrial R&D.
-Note that under the terms of the license however you cannot use AntPack to build closed-source software that you plan to sell -- if you use AntPack to build software for distribution the software must also be open-source, must include the appropriate license, and must acknowledge AntPack appropriately.
+Note that under the terms of the license however you cannot use AntPack to build closed-source software that you plan to distribute -- if you use AntPack to build software for distribution the software must also be open-source, must include the GPL license, and must acknowledge AntPack appropriately.
 If you are interested in using AntPack in a closed-source application, please `contact us <https://mapbioscience.com/contact/>`_ and we can set you up with a version of AntPack licensed for closed-source distribution.